 - Disturbed sleep patterns

-Modafinil is, again, another medication similar to methadone in that it works in much the same way as stimulants like cocaine, inhibiting the reuptake of dopamine, but at a much weaker level.
-This can help to both ease cravings and treat the sleep-disorder issues that can often accompany stimulant withdrawal.
+Modafinil works like cocaine and other stimulants because it inhibits the reuptake of dopamine, but at a much weaker level.
+This can help to ease cravings and treat the sleep-disorder issues which often accompany stimulant withdrawal.

 START YOUR ADDICTION RECOVERY JOURNEY AT PATHWAY TO HOPE

 If you or a loved one is battling with a substance use disorder, we can help you take back control and start your journey to a better, sober tomorrow.

 Call Pathway to Hope now at 844-557-8575 to speak with one of our addiction specialists and learn more about detox treatment options and the next steps for addiction recovery treatment, or contact us online for more information.